PyTables/PyTables/doc/source/usersguide/libref.rst

 .. attribute:: Array.rowsize

-    The size of the rows in dimensions orthogonal to *maindim*.
+    The size of the rows in bytes in dimensions orthogonal to *maindim*.

+.. attribute:: Array.nrows

+    The current number of rows in the table.

 .. attribute:: Array.nrow

     On iterators, this is the index of the current row.

+.. attribute:: Array.size_on_disk

+    The size of this array's data in bytes as it is stored on disk.

+.. attribute:: Array.size_in_memory

+    The size of this array's data in bytes when it is fully loaded into memory.
+    Since arrays do not support compression or chunking, this will always equal size_in_disk.

 Array methods